Seble Wongel: Ethiopian–Adal War

-The reign of Lebna Dengel and his successor Gelawdewos were marked by wars between the Ethiopian Empire and the muslim Adal Sultanate.
+The reign of Lebna Dengel and his successor Gelawdewos were marked by wars between the Ethiopian Empire and the Muslim Adal Sultanate.
 From 1529 to 1543, the Adal swept through Ethiopian lands, leading almost to the destruction of the state.

-In 1539, Seble Wongel's mother was killed when the Adal attacked the region, and the eldest of Seble Wongel's sons, Fiqtor, was killed in battle by the forces of Garad Uthman.
+In 1539, Seble Wongel's mother was killed when the Adalites attacked the region, and the eldest of Seble Wongel's sons, Fiqtor, was killed in battle by the forces of Garad Uthman.
 The same year, another son, Menas was captured by Imam Ahmed.